Fischdaling/LogisticRegression/README.md

 ## Description

-The goal of this project is to build a model that can predict the species of Iris flowers based on their petal and sepal measurements.
-We use the [Iris dataset](https://archive.ics.uci.edu/ml/datasets/Iris), which contains four features: sepal length, sepal width, petal length, and petal width, along with the corresponding species labels.
+The goal of this project is to learn and educate about Logistic regression